 - From 2012-2015, Cordaid funded 23 projects in Israel, the West Bank and Gaza, with a total budget of €4.7 million.
-The majority of the funding allocated by Cordaid was provided by the Dutch Ministry of Foreign Affairs via the MSFII program (see chart below).
-The projects were all completed on or before December 31, 2015.
-See below for detailed funding information.
+The majority of the funding allocated by Cordaid was provided by the Dutch Ministry of Foreign Affairs via the MSFII program.
+(See below for further funding information.)

 - MA’AN Development Center (MA’AN) “has been a Cordaid partner organization since 2003.”
 MA’AN received €167,000 from the Dutch MFA via Cordaid in 2014-2015 for a project on “Women in Gaza monitor their daily security.”

 - In May 2018, Ma’an Development Center employee Ahmad Abdallah Aladini was killed in the violence on the Gaza border.
 Aladini was a “comrade” of the Popular Front for the Liberation of Palestine (PFLP), a terrorist organization designated as such by the US, EU, Canada, and Israel.
 According to the PFLP, Aladini was active against the “Zionist aggression on the Gaza Strip.”